-Description: Continue recurring clean-up events to engage the community and address marine debris and nonpoint source pollution.
-Organize habitat restoration events for community volunteers to participate in restoration project activities.
-Facilitate opportunities for community science projects.
-Co-develop community project with indigenous tribal communities.
+Description: The Estuary Program engages with partners to collaborate on efforts to engage the community and promote environmental stewardship.
+Volunteer efforts are a particularly powerful way to engage the public.
+Staff will continue recurring clean-up events to engage the community and address marine debris and nonpoint source pollution.
+Our program will work with partners to organize habitat restoration events for community volunteers to participate in restoration project activities.
+Staff will also facilitate opportunities for community science projects.
+Staff will also work to co-develop a community project with Indigenous tribal communities.